ZacMillionaire/rapscallion/README.md

 Non-node.js dependancies are:

 - A new steam account to be used as a bot.
-	- This account will need to have steamGuard disabled
-	- You'll also need to gift a game to this account or select a free one from the store in order to allow it to join chat rooms.
+	- You'll also need to gift a game to this account in order to allow it to join chat rooms.
-		- This is something Steam has in place, so there's no getting around it.
+		- This is something Steam has in place, so there's no getting around it. (see [This support article](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663) for exact details)

 You'll also need to create an empty database, then import the sql into that database, then within the cfg/config.js file, set the database and steam account details accordingly and all should be set.
 I've not tested this part so let me know if anything goes wrong.